LinuxForHealth/health-patterns/helm-charts/health-patterns/README_Helm.md

-# Alvearie Clinical Ingestion Helm Chart
+# Alvearie Health Patterns Helm Chart

 ## Introduction

-This [Helm](https://github.com/kubernetes/helm) chart installs the [Alvearie Clinical Ingestion pattern](/clinical-ingestion) in a Kubernetes cluster.
+This [Helm](https://github.com/kubernetes/helm) chart deploys Alvearie Health Patterns in a Kubernetes cluster.

-The [Alvearie Clinical Ingestion pattern](/clinical-ingestion) is comprised of multiple components described in more detail in the pattern's main page, and using this Helm chart you can optionally enable/disable components of that pattern.
+Alvearie Health Patterns is comprised of multiple components described in more detail [here](README.md), and using this Helm chart you can optionally enable/disable components of that pattern.

 ## Pre-Requisites